 due to a variety of reasons linked to human activity: pollution, climate change or loss of habitat.
 But few of us think that numerous species are being threatened because they are illegally captured and traded as pets.

-For example, only in 2016, Indonesian authorities seized 4,500 turtles destined for the pet trade in China; this included 900 critically endangered snake-necked turtles ²,³.
+For example, only in 2016, Indonesian authorities seized 4,500 turtles destined for the pet trade in China; this included 900 critically endangered snake-necked turtles [2,3].

-So let us try to shed some line on the situation regarding illegal pet trade with some brief but important facts:
+So let us try to shed some line on the situation regarding illegal pet trade with some brief but important facts.